“Every harmful insect has a mortal enemy.

 Tomatoes also love Marigolds

 The pungent scent of marigolds can also repel a variety of pests such tomato hornworms, aphids, whiteflies and thrips.
 There has also been research that indicated that planting marigolds between tomatoes protects the tomato plants from harmful root-knot nematodes in the soil.
 So plant marigolds around your tomato and pepper plants for some nice added protection.
+At the end of the season, you can also dig in the spent marigold plants to help build the soil.
+Plus, you may get some free volunteers next season to continue to do your garden pest duty for you.

 Dill makes a great Trap Crop for Tomato Hornworms: